1

 1 April 2021 16:39

-Often, after writing data on a new DVD-R disc, I want to make sure that the files are read.
-Also, the old scratched CD-R discs can cause suspicions of terms of their reading in the DVD-RW drive.
-Before using such discs, it is advisable to perform a reading check that will not take much time.
+Often, after writing data to a new DVD-R disc, you want to make sure that the files are readable.
+Also, old, scratched CD-R discs may raise doubts about their readability in a DVD-RW drive.
+Before using such disks, it is advisable to perform a read test, which will not take much time.

-Method 1.
-Checking the disk reading using the DD command
+Method 1: Check disk readability using DD command

-This method is not very good, because It does not give an idea of which of the files is not read.
+This method is not very good, because... does not give an idea of which of the files is not readable.
 But the fastest

-And the result tells - whether the disk is read as a whole or not.
+and tells you the result - whether the disk as a whole is readable or not.

 dd if=/dev/dvdrw of=/dev/null